berkecavus/create_sales_document/README.md

-# create_sales_document
+Hello everyone,

-Dynamically creating sales document with excel
+Thanks to this program, you will be able to dynamically export an excel file to SAP and create a sales document with the data you have transferred.